lchill2/lchill2/README.md

   (b) (A→(B∨C))∨(C→¬A)
   (c) (¬A∧¬B∧C)∨(¬A∧¬C)∨(B∧C)∨A
   ```
 3. Let V be the vocabulary of first-order logic consisting of a binary relation P and a unary relation F. Interpret P(x,y) as “x is a parent of y” and F(x) as “x is female.”
 Where possible define the following formulas in this vocabulary; where not possible, explain why:

   ```
   (a)  B(x,y) that says that x is a brother of y
-Answer: This is possible because the formula is a binary relation
   (b)  A(x,y) that says that x is an aunt of y
-Answer: Possible because the formula is only an binary relation (c)  C(x,y) that says that x and y are cousins Answer:Possible because the formula is it an binary relation (d)  O(x) that says that x is an only child Answer:possible because the formula its only a unary relation
+  (c)  C(x,y) that says that x and y are cousins
+  (d)  O(x) that says that x is an only child
   (e)  T(x) that says that x has exactly two brothers Answer:Not possible because the formula only a unary relation